17 Natural experiments

 17.3.1 Stock-based compensation

 Accounting for stock-based compensation is one of the most controversial topics ever addressed by accounting standard-setters.
-In 1973, the FASB issued APB 25, which required firms to measure the expense as the difference between the stock price and the option exercise price on the grant date (or “intrinsic value”), which equals zero for most employee options.
+In 1973, the US Financial Accounting Standards Board (FASB) issued APB 25, which required firms to measure the expense as the difference between the stock price and the option exercise price on the grant date (or “intrinsic value”), which equals zero for most employee options.
 In 1993, the FASB issued an exposure draft proposing that firms measure the expense based on the options’ grant date fair value.
 While APB 25 predated Black and Scholes (1973), approaches to measuring the fair value of options were widely accepted and understood by 1993.
 This exposure draft met with fierce resistance by firms, and the US Congress held hearings on whether the FASB should be permitted to finalize the standard as proposed.

-In 1995 the FASB issued SFAS 123, which preferred measurement of the expense using the grant-date fair value, but allowed firms to recognize the expense using the APB 25 measurement approach and only disclose what net income would have been had the expense been measured using the grant-date fair value approach.
+In 1995, the FASB issued SFAS 123, which preferred measurement of the expense using the grant-date fair value, but allowed firms to recognize the expense using the APB 25 measurement approach and only disclose what net income would have been had the expense been measured using the grant-date fair value approach.
 In its basis for conclusions, the FASB admitted that it did not require expense recognition because the severity of the controversy was such that doing so might have threatened accounting standard-setting in the private sector.

-Almost all firms applied the measurement approach of APB 25 until the summer of 2002 when a small number of firms adopted the grant date value approach (Aboody et al., 2004; Brown and Lee, 2007).
+Almost all firms applied the measurement approach of APB 25 until the summer of 2002 when a small number of firms adopted the grant date value approach (Aboody et al., 2004; Brown and Lee, 2011).
 In light of the financial reporting failures of 2001, the FASB revisited accounting for stock-based compensation and, in 2004, the FASB issued SFAS 123R, which took effect for fiscal years beginning on or after June 15, 2005.
 The primary effect of SFAS 123R was to require recognition of stock-based compensation expense using the grant-date fair value.

 But, even after SFAS 123R was adopted, controversy continued.
 Several prominent persons, including former US cabinet secretaries and three Nobel laureates, reiterated arguments that recognizing the expense is improper because the value of employee stock options does not represent an expense of the firm (Hagopian, 2006) and filed a petition with the SEC in 2008 alleging that the SEC failed in its duties by permitting the FASB to issue SFAS 123R.